Skip to content

 │ │

-│ CLOUD breach (AWS credentials leaked) │
+│ CLOUD breach (cloud credentials leaked) │

-│ └── Attacker can: │
+│ └── Attacker may be able to: │

 │ │

-│ CLUSTER breach (Kubernetes admin access) │
+│ CLUSTER breach (Kubernetes administrator access) │

-│ └── Attacker can: │
+│ └── Attacker may be able to: │

-│ ├── Deploy malicious Containers │
+│ ├── Deploy malicious containers │

 │ │

-│ CONTAINER breach (container escape) │
+│ CONTAINER breach (runtime escape or weak isolation) │

-│ └── Attacker can: │
+│ └── Attacker may be able to: │

 │ │